engkon6/catode32/README.md

 | Slow | fitness, serenity | Monthly |
 | Trait | courage, loyalty, mischievousness, curiosity, sociability | Nearly fixed |

-All stats sit on a 0–100 scale. **Health** is never set directly — it's a weighted average of fitness, fullness, energy, cleanliness, comfort, affection, fulfillment, focus, intelligence, and playfulness, recomputed after every behavior completes.
+All stats sit on a 0-100 scale. **Health** is never set directly; it's a weighted average of fitness, fullness, energy, cleanliness, comfort, affection, fulfillment, focus, intelligence, and playfulness, recomputed after every behavior completes.

 Each pet gets a unique 64-bit seed at creation.
-That seed deterministically derives balanced personality offsets (up to ±10) for the five trait stats, so every pet feels distinct without any individual pet being universally happier or sadder than another.
+That seed deterministically derives balanced personality offsets (up to +/-10) for the five trait stats, so every pet feels distinct without any individual pet being universally happier or sadder than another.

 Stat changes use **asymptotic damping**: a stat near its ceiling resists further increases, and a stat near the floor resists further decreases.
 This keeps rewards feeling meaningful throughout the full 0–100 range.